Soft media

-Soft media comprises media organizations that primarily deal with commentary, entertainment, arts and lifestyle.
+Soft media, typically referred to as infotainment, is a form of media comprising news organizations primarily offering opinion commentary, entertainment, arts, and lifestyle content.
 Soft media can take the form of television programs, magazines or print articles.
 The communication from soft media sources has been referred to as soft news as a way of distinguishing it from serious journalism, called hard news.

 Soft news is defined as information that is primarily entertaining or personally useful.
 Soft news is often contrasted with hard news, which Harvard political scientist Thomas Patterson defines as the "coverage of breaking events involving top leaders, major issues, or significant disruptions in the routines of daily life".
 While the purposes of both hard and soft news include informing the public, the two differ from one another in both the information contained within them and the methods that are used to present that information.
 Communicated through forms of soft media, soft news is usually contained in outlets that primarily serve as sources of entertainment, such as television programs, magazines, or print articles.

 Background

 There are many terms that can be associated with soft media, among them are soft news and infotainment.
 These are, in large part, the byproducts of soft media.
 A fundamental role of the media, either hard or soft, is to inform the public.
 While the role of media is not in flux, the form is.
 For many Americans the lines are becoming blurred between hard and soft media as news organizations are blending their broadcasts with news shows and entertainment.
-Many of these news organizations create a narrative that begins with the first broadcast in the morning and end with the evening entertainment venue.
+Many of these news organizations create a narrative that begins with the first broadcast in the morning and ends with the evening entertainment venue.

 During the U.S. 2004 presidential campaign, magazines that would otherwise be considered lifestyle or entertainment (Vogue, Ladies Home Journal and O: The Oprah Magazine) became a source of political information.
 This illustrates that media organizations across the spectrum are emerging as suppliers of information on policy and politics.